IshraqueSarwar/symmetrical-Abrain-cell/README.md

 	2. Create overloads for Tensor2D
 	3. DOT product and Matrix multiplication functions
 	4. Precompiled headers to speed up compilation time?
-	5. t+=f where t & f are tensors(Tensor1D) and (Tensor2D)
-	6. Work on n/tensor & n-tensor overload for t1d and t2d.
+	5. Work on n/tensor & n-tensor overload for t1d and t2d.